openenergymonitor/emontx4/docs/emontx4_emonbase_install.md

 ## 4. EmonBase Installation

 - Depending on the installation it may make sense to install the EmonBase next to the EmonTx4 or further away, perhaps near the internet router for Ethernet connectivity.
-- The EmonBase can receive data from the EmonTx either via 433Mhz radio or if near by via wired USB connection.
+- The EmonBase can receive data from the EmonTx either via 433 MHz radio or if near by via wired USB connection.
 - If near by, the emonBase can be powered by the emonVs USB-C cable.
 - Alternatively a separate USB-C power supply will be required if located elsewhere.